shuttle-hq/shuttle/cargo-shuttle/README.md

-  clean       Remove cargo build artifacts in the shuttle environment login       Login to the shuttle platform logout      Log out of the shuttle platform generate    Generate shell completions and manpage feedback    Open an issue on GitHub and provide feedback help        Print this message or the help of the given subcommand(s)
+  clean       Remove cargo build artifacts in the shuttle environment login       Login to the shuttle platform logout      Log out of the shuttle platform generate    Generate shell completions and man page feedback    Open an issue on GitHub and provide feedback help        Print this message or the help of the given subcommand(s)